|

 for animals.

-- The main room took up most of
+- The main room in the hall took up most of

 the building.
 It was the 'feasting hall'.
 It was a place to eat and to